The Community Organizers Program

 ABOUT THE PROGRAM

-HIM is working with an extraordinary group of Community Organizers who have been designing and delivering unique community programming.
-Click below and take a look at their profiles and the work they have been doing with HIM:
+HIM has worked and is working with an extraordinary group of Community Organizers to design and deliver unique community programming.
+Click below and take a look at some of their profiles, past and present, to get a sense of the work they have been doing with HIM:

 Edmond T. Cheng

 APPLY TO BECOME A COMMUNITY ORGANIZER AT HIM!